FAQs

 Or, you can produce PDFs via HTML and wkhtmltopdf

-, or via groff ms
+or via groff ms and pdfroff

 .
-(These don’t
+(These don’t produce as

-math, but they may be fine for many purposes.)
+they may be fine for many purposes.)

 Converting to PDF on an M1 Mac, I get a “Cannot allocate memory” error.